 To the extent that City funds are available, the City Manager may grant a property owner an exemption or a reduction in permit fees, removal fees, replanting fees and/or may provide assistance in removing a dead or diseased tree within in the right of way and residential zones.
 Eligibility and extent of assistance will be based on a percentage of the property owner's median household income for the Portland-Vancouver-Hillsboro, OR-WA Metropolitan Statistical Area.
-A schedule of different fee reduction and exemption will be determined by the City Manager.
+A schedule of different fee reductions and exemptions will be determined by the City Manager.
+Revised 4/19/22